yunusesergun/yesergun.fpga.dev/jtag_to_axi_master/README.md

 It is also necessary to mention other alternative solutions.
 Below are brief explanations regarding other solutions:

 - Xilinx Vitis (formerly known as Xilinx SDK) program has **xsct** support.
-For this, `MicroBlaze Debug Module (MDM)` IP is needed with Microblaze IP.
+For this, the `MicroBlaze Debug Module (MDM)` IP can be used (Microblaze IP is not required).
 Additionally, it is necessary to enable the `Enable AXI Memory Access From Debug` option in the settings.
 After various processes, necessary data can be written to relevant addresses with `mwr` or `mrd` commands.
-An additional disadvantage arises because the Microblaze IP is required.
+Although Microblaze IP is not needed, other programs like Vitis are required.
 - By adding Microblaze IP to the design and opening `Memory` window via Xilinx Vitis (or Xilinx SDK), necessary data can be written to relevant addresses with the help of a GUI.
 - `devmem` can be used on boards where we can install an operating system.